vysakh0/dravid/README.md

 After installation, you can use the `drd` command directly from your terminal.
 Here are some common usage examples:

 NOTE: for better results, go step by step and communicate clearly.
-There is no RAG implementation, so there is a context window limit.
+You can also define project_guidelines.txt which will be referenced in the main query, you can use this to instruct on how the code should ge generated etc.

+Also, any png or jpg files that will be generated and needs to be replaced will have placeholder prefix, so you know that it has to be replaced.

 ### Basic Query